Investment property renovation tax tips.Write-off tax immediately!

 Although renovations are a great way to add extra capital value to the property investment, it is unwise to over-capitalise.
 There needs to be a balance struck.
 As explained above, there are deductions and capital allowances available to the property investor but the property investor should have a strategy and explore all avenues that would benefit their cash flow position and become accustomed to correct record keeping to monitor your results.

 When undertaking renovation works, be prudent with your record-keeping.
 This includes documenting costs and trade invoices as these can be used for tax depreciation purposes.
-In any
+In any case an experienced and suitable quantity surveyor can assist.

 Engage an experienced Quantity Surveyor/ Registered Tax Agent